Why didn't my Fitbit device alert me?

 - Make sure Do Not Disturb and Sleep Mode are turned off on your Fitbit device.
-For more information, see How do I navigate my Fitbit device's screen?
+For more information, see How do I navigate my Fitbit device?

 - On Fitbit Charge 3 and Fitbit Charge 4, turn on Exercise alerts to receive notifications about your workout in the Exercise app while do not disturb is on.
 Open the Settings app > Do Not Disturb > Exercise alerts.

 - On Fitbit Inspire series, make sure that notifications are turned on under quick settings.
-For more information, see How do I navigate my Fitbit device's screen?
+For more information, see How do I navigate my Fitbit device?

-- If device lock is active on your Fitbit device, make sure you entered your pin recently to unlock your device.
+- If device lock is active on your Fitbit device, make sure you entered your PIN code recently to unlock your device.

 - For health and wellness reminders, make sure your phone is within 30 feet of your Fitbit device.

-Note that on Fitbit Ionic and Fitbit Versa series, alarms don’t alert you if your battery is below 8%.
+Note that on Fitbit Ionic, Fitbit Versa, Fitbit Versa Lite Edition, and Fitbit Versa 2, alarms don’t alert you if your battery is below 8%.

 If you correctly set the alarm or aren’t receiving other alerts, test your device’s vibration motor:

 Connect the device to the charging cable and press the button.
 The button is on the end of the charging cable that you plug into a USB port.
 For more information, see How do I charge my Fitbit device?